A-Mckinlay/PracticalMS/README.md

 - Setup a message store with the Asos fork of [Simple Event Store](https://github.com/ASOS/SimpleEventStore), NEventStore seemed like a bit much overhead for a throwaway project.
 May re-visit later.

 Todo:
-- Put a button on the UI that causes messages to be created
+- Put a button on the UI that causes messages to be created.
-- Hook the ViewData up to the UI
+- Hook the ViewData up to the UI.
-- Wrtie some Aggregators
+- Wrtie some Aggregators.
-- Write some Components
+- Write some Components.
+- Switch to using CosmosDB as the storage engine for the EventStore.